n47h4ni3l/Stream-Deck/README.md

 ## Features
 - Large, controller-friendly interface
+- Controller or keyboard navigation between tiles
+- Services open in Chromium kiosk mode for a streamlined experience
 - Remembers how often each service is launched and sorts tiles accordingly
 - Persistent logins for each service
 - Prevents the device from going to sleep while in video playback